MunishMummadi/dsa_visualizer/README.md

    cargo run
    ```

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request with your changes.
-Be sure to follow the existing coding style and include tests where applicable.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.